-On the fourth Monday in October 60 Section members were at the Hotel Walton in Philadelphia for their annual meeting.
+On the fourth Monday in October sixty Section members were at the Hotel Walton in Philadelphia for their annual meeting.
 Their national President George Jacobus was there to report on the national affairs.
 Jacobus informed the Section members that the PGA Championship, which hadn't been held as yet that year, was going to be played in May the next year.
 He stated that in the future the tournament would be held in June in order to bring more attention to the winner.
 The Section was now the third largest in the PGA of America with 116 members, an increase of 15 over the previous year.
 There were 94 "Class A" and 22 "Class D" members.
-Jacobus stated that even though the Section was third largest it was actually first in PGA accomplishments.
-He went on to say that in his three years as president of the PGA this was the largest turnout for a Section meeting that he had encountered.
 Ed Dudley was reelected president and Walter Brickley was reelected secretary-treasurer.
 Clarence Hackney was elected first vice president and George Sayers was elected second vice president.
-The tournament chairman, Marty Lyons, presented the tournament schedule for some of the next year's events.
-Lyons was given credit for being responsible for the 1936 schedule having been the best in the history of the Section, both in number and added money.
 At that meeting it was decided to make a change in the Section Championship.
 A decision was made to invite amateurs to compete in the tournament.
 The reasons given were to stimulate interest among the better amateurs and to receive better co-operation from the newspapers in publicizing the Section's tournaments.
 Qualifying would be 36 holes at stroke play.
 The professional having the lowest score in the qualifying rounds would be recognized as the Section champion for that year and the winner of the Evening Ledger Cup.
 Dudley and Brickley were elected to represent the Section as delegates to the national meeting.

 The PGA's national meeting was held in Chicago at the Congress Hotel during the second week of November.
 George R. Jacobus and Jack B. Mackie were reelected president and treasurer respectively.
 There was a new secretary, Tom Walsh.
 Ed Dudley was elected to the office of vice president at large.
 He was one of two vice presidents representing the eastern part of the United States.
 There were now eight vice presidents and 28 PGA Sections.
 This office was later renamed District Director.
 Also he held the position of chairman of the tournament committee.
 The other vice presidents elected were Grange Alves, Thomas Boyd, Al Collins, Ray Hall, Dewey Longworth, Willie Maguire and R.W.
 "Doc" Treacy, who had declined to run for secretary again.
 A report was made on the consulting work of A.W.
 Tillinghast.
 It was estimated that his work had saved the clubs he had worked with \$320,000.
 He had visited 370 courses and removed 7,427 bunkers, 92 at one course.
 It was announced that the touring pros had played for \$156,745 that year.
 The big news was that the federal government had agreed to build close to 600 new public golf courses in the next few years.
 Tillinghast would inspect the site for each course and no course would be constructed where it would compete with an existing course.
 Only PGA members would be hired to serve as the professionals.
 Tillinghast had just designed and supervised the construction of four courses for the state of New York at the Bethpage State Park on Long Island.
 The delegates decided to continue paying the railroad fares of the qualifiers for the PGA Championship.
 That total expense money was between three and four thousand dollars.
 The Metropolitan Section wanted this money added to the \$9,200 purse but it was voted down.
 Plans were made to have a senior professional championship the next year for PGA members who were more than 50 years old.
 Those contestants would receive mileage money also.
-Dudley and Walter Brickley were the Philadelphia Section's delegates to the meeting.